sboggsEHL/Mail_Machine/memory-bank/techContext.md

 - **Scheduled Tasks**: System requires scheduled tasks for maintenance operations

 ## Technical Constraints
+- **Normalized Database Structure**: Using a normalized structure to support multiple lead providers and multiple owners per property
 - **Loan ID Format**: Must follow the specified format `[LoanType][State][YY][Week]-[Sequence]` for compatibility with existing processes
 - **Backward Compatibility**: Must maintain the `mailready` table structure for compatibility with existing mailing processes
 - **Performance Considerations**:
   - History tables will grow over time and require archival
   - Materialized views need regular refreshing
   - Indexes are critical for lookup performance
-- **Data Validation**: Property data from PropertyRadar must be validated and standardized before use
+- **Data Validation**: Property data from lead providers must be validated and standardized before use

 ## Dependencies
 - **PostgreSQL 12+**: Required for all database functionality